kokmingchoy/TISC21/Level_1/README.md

 ![image](https://user-images.githubusercontent.com/82754379/139616318-a8741bbe-a778-400f-8b32-82dfd4d235fd.png)

-The instructions require that this answer be in lowercase.
+The instructions required that this answer be in lowercase.

 :triangular_flag_on_post: **Level 1 Challenge 1 flag: `TISC{csitislocatedinsciencepark}`**